gnugat/redaktilo/doc/03-reference.md

 Allows you to manipulate the Text's content.

 This is actually an interface allowing you to extend Redaktilo.
-By default, three implementations are provided.
+By default, four implementations are provided.

 ```php